JDRJ-io/bibleresearcher/client/important_docs/Disclaimer.md

 ### 4️⃣ Limitation of Liability

 By using Anointed.io, you agree that the platform, its owners, and contributors are not liable for decisions you make based on content found here.

+### During the pre-launch phase (effective August 30, 2025), some features may be unstable due to ongoing development.